enrichman/stegosecrets/README.md

 Alice wants to protect her new "patent pending nuclear blender project" from EvilCompany.
 They want it, so she asks her friends Bob, Charlie and Dave to keep it safe.
-She trusts them, but to add an additional layer of security she email them an encrypted file, and an image of a cat containing a special key. 🐈
+She trusts them, but to add an additional layer of security she emails them an encrypted file and an image of a cat containing a special key. 🐈

 ![](doc/assets/stego5_1.png)

 With this special key Bob alone is not able to decrypt the secret, so even if someone from EvilCompany gets the hands on his secret it will be useless.
-They will still need to get also Charlie and Dave keys.
+They will still need to get Charlie's and Dave's keys.

 ![](doc/assets/stego6_1.png)

 ### Ok, but.. how does it work?

 An input file (or message) will be encrypted using AES-256 with a crypto secure random 32 bit key.
-This key will be then splitted in `p` parts with the Shamir's Secret Sharing algorithm (SSS).
+This key will be then split in `p` parts with Shamir's Secret Sharing algorithm (SSS).
-A `t` threshold of partial keys is needed to recover the original one, and decrypt the secret.
+A `t` threshold of partial keys is needed to recover the original one and decrypt the secret.

 ![IMG](doc/assets/stego1.png)